mikbalm11/phase-2-project/README.md

 2. Install dependencies:
     ```bash
     npm install
+    npm install semantic-ui-react semantic-ui-css
+    npm install react-router-dom@6
     ```

-3. Start the development server:
+3. Start the JSON server for a mock backend, you will need to use port 3001:
     ```bash
+    npx json-server --watch db.json --port 3001
+    ```

+4. Start the development server:
+    ```bash
     npm start
     ```

-4. Start the JSON server for a mock backend:
+5. You will need to generate a new file called apikey.js with the following line, you will need to replace the string with your own key
     ```bash
-    npx json-server --watch db.json --port 3001
+    export const API_KEY = 'YOUR_KEY_HERE';
     ```

 ## Usage

-- **Home Page**: Displays all movies, with tabs to switch between categories.
-- **Search Bar**: Enter a keyword to search for movies.
+- **Home Page**: Features a welcome message and a button to retrieve 4 random movies.
+- **Movies Page**: Displays a list of all movies in the database with search functionality.
+You can also view detailed information for individual movies by clicking on movie cards.
-- **Movie Cards**: Click on a movie card to view more details.
+- **Movie Card Pages**: Click on a movie card to view detailed information about the selected movie.
-- **Add Movie**: Navigate to the "Add" page to add a new movie using its IMDb ID.
+- **Add Movie**: Navigate to the "Add" page to add new movies using their IMDb IDs.
+This page retrieves and displays movie details from the OMDb API.
+- **About Page**: Provides information about the project and its purpose.

 ## Project Structure

-- `src/components`: Contains all the React components used in the application.
+- `src/components`: Contains React components used throughout the application.
+- `src/pages`: Contains the pages displayed via the navigation bar.
 - `src/index.css`: Contains custom CSS for styling the application.
 - `src/index.js`: Entry point for the React application.
 - `db.json`: Mock database file used by JSON Server.